skrepr/github-backup-action/README.md

 # About

-This GitHub Action allows to backup and archive a organization repository to an S3 Bucket with the help of the [GitHub Organization migrations API](https://docs.github.com/en/rest/migrations/orgs#start-an-organization-migration)
+This GitHub Action allows you to backup and archive a organization repository to an S3 Bucket with the help of the [GitHub Organization migrations API](https://docs.github.com/en/rest/migrations/orgs#start-an-organization-migration)

 # Requirements